8 Step Anime Woman’s Head & Face Drawing Tutorial

 Step 2 – Place & Draw the Ears

 Please note that the ears will actually be covered by the hair in later steps so drawing them can be optional.
 However it can still be a good idea to at least show their outlines (even if you erase them later) as it can help you judge weather or not your character looks right.
 Drawing the head without the eras can just look odd.
 It’s also a good to know how to position them in case you want to draw a different hairstyle.

 For placing the ears draw a horizontal line through the middle of the head and then a line between that and the chin.
 Draw the ears between these two lines.

 How to Draw Anime and Manga Ears

 Step 3 – Place & Draw the Eyes

 Bigger and wider eyes tend to make characters look younger.
-For an older anime characters draw the eyes vertically narrower and with smaller pupils in relation to the rest of the eye.
+For an older anime characters draw the eyes vertically narrower and with slightly smaller irises/pupils in relation to the rest of the eye.

-To position the eyes you can use the horizontal line though the middle of the face in the previous step and draw the eyes below that.
+To position the eyes you can use the horizontal line made though the middle of the head in the previous step.
+Draw them directly below it.